Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Experiments

 In this section, we examine the ability of our approach in handling various kinds of inputs, including artifacts not performed in Section~\ref{sec:compare} such as missing parts, sharp edges, and nested surfaces.
-We also test our approach in different sampling densities from hundreds to millions.
+We test our approach in different sampling densities from hundreds to millions.
+Moreover, we utilize real scanned point clouds to validate the effectiveness of our method.

-Figure~\ref{fig:Figure6} shows a real scanned \textit{anchor} model with missing parts.
-The first row is the outside view, and the second row is the inside view.
+Figure~\ref{fig:Figure6} shows an \textit{anchor} model with missing parts in the point cloud.
 The original shape of the anchor is shown in the rightmost column.
-However, the sunken cylinder of the anchor is not scanned completely, causing the missing parts in the point cloud.
-The first two columns are orientation and reconstruction performance of iPSR and ours with the scanned data.
-It can be seen that our method is good at identifying the outermost surface and the corresponding outward normals (the point normals on the sunken cylinder are outward in our method).
-Therefore, we achieve better orientation and reconstruction performance in this case.
+The first row is the external view, and the second row is the internal view (looking from the internal of the shape).
+However, the sunken cylinder of the anchor is not scanned completely, causing a missing region in the input.
+The left two columns are orientation and reconstruction performances of iPSR and ours with the scanned data.
+It can be seen from the external view that our method generates correct normal orientation for the sunken cylinder although only a few points are scanned in this region.
+Therefore, we achieve better reconstruction performance which is obvious from the internal view.

 Figure~\ref{fig:Figure_sharp} shows a comparison of sharp edges among different approaches.
 We can see that all methods encounter some challenges to orient the sharp acute angle.
-Meanwhile, our approach achieves a relative decent effect.
-In Figure~\ref{fig:Figure7}, we exhibit an example of nested surface with three layers at $r=0.5, r=0.75$, and $r=1.0$.
+Hermite curve even generates wrong orientation in the whole top side surface.
+Our approach achieves a relative decent effect in this situation.
+In Figure~\ref{fig:Figure_nested}, we exhibit an example of nested surface with three layers at $r=0.5, r=0.75$, and $r=1.0$.
 We show the orientation result and the implicit space generated by the oriented point cloud.
 The green color represents the isovalue.
 Our method generates correct normal orientation: the normals are alternative in and out among adjacent layers.
-Managing nested surfaces is also one of the advantages of our method over visibility based and propagation based approaches.
-Figure~\ref{fig:Figure8} shows our reconstructions of different sampling densities from 3D sketch of $999$ points to dense sampling with $5$ million points.
-In Figure~\ref{fig:Figure9}, we show qualitative comparisons on a variety of inputs involving extremely sparse samplings, complex topology, multiple connected components, outliers, and noise.
+Managing nested surfaces is also one of the advantages of our method over visibility-based and propagation-based approaches.